Dr. Joel Strohecker, DO

-Joel is the president of Camotan Clinic and co-founded the clinic with Vice President Gustavo Valdez.
+Joel is the president of Camotan Clinic and co-founded the clinic with Gustavo Valdez who works with kairosministries.
 A native of Pennsylvania, Dr. Strohecker attended Philadelphia College of Osteopathic Medicine.
 He then completed a family medicine residency at University of Colorado in Denver, CO.

-Since completing his residency, Dr. Strohecker has practiced as a hospitalist at Lutheran Medical Center in the Denver suburbs.
-He is both board certified in hospital medicine and family medicine.
+Since completing his residency, Dr. Strohecker has practiced as a hospitalist in Denver.
+He is board certified in family medicine and also completes board certifications in hospital medicine.
 Dr. Strohecker has always had an interest in mission work.
 He has been active mentoring underprivileged youth and has been involved in community outreach and environmental organizations for years.

 Jovita graduated from the faculty of Dentistry of the University of San Carlos de Guatemala (USAC).
 Specialized in Hospital Administration and Maintenance, she graduated from the Faculty of Engineering of the University of San Carlos de Guatemala.